 Mount Vernon

-Mount Vernon (est. 68,381 — U.S. Census Bureau, 2023 ACS) is in the southwest corner of Westchester, bordering the Bronx and adjacent to Yonkers.
-Mount Vernon has a majority Black population and is one of the more densely urban Westchester communities.
-Mount Vernon City Court handles local misdemeanor matters separately from the county Supreme Court system.
-Prior Bronx County records are commonly relevant for Mount Vernon residents.
+Mount Vernon (est. pop.
+68,000 — U.S. Census Bureau, 2023 ACS) borders the Bronx directly and has a majority Black population with significant Caribbean-origin communities.
+Crime rates are among the highest in Westchester County.
+Mount Vernon City Court handles city-level matters.
+Prior Bronx records are common for Mount Vernon residents with Bronx address history.

 Common search scenarios